Jaquiski Tartt: 2015

 Tartt entered training camp slated as a backup safety and was expected to primarily play in special teams and appear minimally as a backup on defense.
 Head coach Jim Tomsula named Tartt the backup strong safety to begin the regular season, behind veteran Antoine Bethea.

-He made his professional regular season debut in the San Francisco 49ers' season-opener against the Minnesota Vikings and recorded four solo tackles and made his first career sack in their 20–3 victory.
+He made his professional regular season debut in the 49ers' season-opener against the Minnesota Vikings and recorded four solo tackles and made his first career sack in their 20–3 victory.
 He sacked quarterback Teddy Bridgewater for a 14-yard loss in the first quarter and made his first career tackle on running back Matt Asiata in the second quarter.
 On October 22, 2015, Tartt collected a season-high nine combined tackles during a 20–3 loss to the Seattle Seahawks in Week 7.
 During the first seven games, Tartt was used primarily in dime packages and on special teams.
 On November 1, 2015, Tartt earned his first career start in place of Antoine Bethea in Week 8.
 Defensive coordinator Eric Mangini named Tartt the starter after Bethea tore his pectoral muscle the previous week and missed the remainder of the season.
 Tartt finished the 49ers' 27–6 loss at the St. Louis Rams with six combined tackles.
-The following week, he made a season-high two pass deflections and four tackles in the 49ers' 17–16 win against the Atlanta Facons in Week 9.
+The following week, he made a season-high two pass deflections and four tackles in the 49ers' 17–16 win against the Atlanta Falcons in Week 9.
 On December 13, 2015, Tartt collected eight combined tackles, deflected a pass, and made his first career interception during a 24–10 loss at the Cleveland Browns in Week 14.
 His interception occurred in the second quarter off a pass attempt by rookie quarterback Johnny Manziel.
 Tartt was inactive for the 49ers' Week 17 win against the St. Louis Rams due to a knee injury.
 He finished his rookie season with 65 combined tackles (52 solo), three passes defensed, two sacks, and an interception in 15 games and eight starts.

 2016

-On January 3, 2016, the San Francisco 49ers fired head coach Jim Tomsula after finishing with a 5–11 record in 2015.
+On January 3, 2016, the 49ers fired Tomsula after finishing with a 5–11 record in 2015.
 Throughout training camp, Tartt competed against Antoine Bethea to be the starting strong safety.
 Head coach Chip Kelly named Tartt the backup strong safety behind Antoine Bethea to start the regular season in 2016.